 • Non-approved Institutions of Higher Education earn 5 CUs per 1 semester credit.
 Therefore, a 3-credit course (non-approved) = 15 CUs

 • Completion of this 18-graduate credit Certification = 144 CUs

 The online Gifted & Talented Education (GATE) endorsement meets the licensure requirements in Nevada to receive an endorsement in GATE.
-Students can choose the classes they need to complete their endorsement coursework.
+Students can choose the courses they need to complete their endorsement coursework.

 CTEV 610 A – Characteristics and Needs of Gifted and Talented Learners

 (3 Graduate Credits/24 CUs) Course Date: March 4, 2019 – May 3, 2019

 This foundational course provides participants with a brief background, context, and timeline of gifted education in the United States.
 Many of the characteristics, tendencies, and traits associated with persons who are gifted are discussed in the context of school-based programming.
 Participants schedule some observation time in schools to gain practical knowledge of the differences and similarities of GATE students as compared with more typical learners.
 Finally, the emotional, social, and psychological needs of gifted learners are presented against the backdrop of creativity with respect to meeting those unique attributes.
 This course provides a basis for subsequent coursework in the endorsement.

 CTEV 610 B – Assessment of Gifted and Talented Students and Programs for Gifted Learners